Skip to main content

 Arizona pools build up scale faster than those in most other regions.
 The reasons are simple:

-• Extremely hard water rich in calcium and magnesium
+• Extremely hard water rich in calcium and minerals

 • High heat and intense sun, which accelerate evaporation